HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2021

 - if the photos were taken for “private or domestic purposes” (such as family portraits, or wedding photos), the first owner of the copyright in them is the client, unless the photographer and client agree otherwise; however if they were taken for any other purpose (e.g. commercial shots), the photographer will be the first owner of the copyright, unless the photographer and client agree otherwise.

-You also have the option to agree with our photographer on the right level of “Copyrights” needed.
+You also have the option to agree with our photographer on the right level of copyrights needed.
 Photographers might charge you differently depending on which of the below copyright option you require.

 - Full Copyrights.
 You (the client) own the photos.
 This is great when you want to use the photos for commercial purposes.
 Example: print them on t-shirts/postcards/calendars/posters you sell or a massive national billboard campaign you are about to launch.
 Price: PREMIUM – Photographers will charge you a premium price as they are giving away the copyrights to your business.

 - Specific Platform rights + industry-exclusive rights + perpetual time rights.
 Photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( Photographer will NOT sell the same photo to your industry competitors) and give you perpetual time rights (unlimited time to use the image).
-On this agreement, you cannot sell the photo or use the photo as the main element on product/service you are aiming to sell.
-Price: HIGH – Photographer will charge you high price as we are giving you the right to use the image at any point in time.
+In this agreement, you cannot sell the photo or use the photo as the main element of the product/service you are aiming to sell.
+Price: HIGH – Photographer will charge you a high price as we are giving you the right to use the image at any point in time.

 - Specific Platform rights + industry-exclusive rights + time specific.
 Photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), industry-exclusive rights ( Photographer will NOT sell the same photo to your industry competitors) and give you a specific time frame to use the photo.
 On this agreement, you cannot sell the photo or use the photo as the main element on a product/service you sell.
 Price: MEDIUM